Application requirements, MSE and WE

 Any reference letter that appears to have been generated by the student will be considered invalid and will not be accepted by the Graduate Studies Committee.

 During the application process, applicants will be prompted to enter the e-mail addresses of their recommenders.
-The Admissions Office will send an e-mail to these addresses with submission instructions for the recommender.
+When the application is submitted, the Admissions Office will send an e-mail to these addresses with instructions for the recommender.

 Email submission, if necessary